nmajor/coder-phoenix-dotfiles/agent-os/profiles/default/standards/backend/external-apis.md

 - No shared state (each test gets its own expectations)
 - Concurrent test execution with `async: true`
+- If you have a test file that uses both async: true and import Mox, you should always add Mox.set_mox_private() in the setup block.
 - Compiler-verified contracts between mock and real implementation
 - Explicit boundaries between components